marklemay/tptpParser/README.md

 	</repository>
 </repositories>
 ```
-to your pom.xml (we use the [poor mans repo method](http://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github?answertab=votes#tab-top))
+to your pom.xml (we use the [poor man's repo method](http://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github?answertab=votes#tab-top))

 You can also make your project directly dependent on the [binary jar](https://raw.github.com/marklemay/tptpParser/mvn-repo/tptp/parser/0.0.6-SNAPSHOT/parser-0.0.6-20140121.033204-1.jar) or the [source jar](https://raw.github.com/marklemay/tptpParser/mvn-repo/tptp/parser/0.0.6-SNAPSHOT/parser-0.0.6-20140121.033204-1.jar).
 This is not recomended becuase you will need to download transitive dependencies.